MiscellaneousAuth Options

 Delegations are accounts with the authority to execute transactions on the user’s behalf, resulting in the removal of wallet approval pop-ups.
 A simple example is “Alice delegates to you the ability to execute calls to smart contract canisters A, B, and C on her behalf”.

-The example above is what's called an "Account Delegation" where Alice connects with her wallet address and gives your dApp permission to execute calls as herself only to a whitelist of smart contract canisters as per ICRC-28 (opens in a new tab).
+The example above is what’s called an “Account Delegation” where Alice connects with her wallet address and gives your dApp permission to execute calls as herself only to a whitelist of smart contract canisters as per ICRC-28.
 Calls made to smart contract canisters outside the whitelist will result in a wallet approval pop-up for that user.

 If you wish to remove all wallet pop-ups, you may request a delegation without a whitelist.
 This global permission allows you to execute any smart contract canister call on behalf of the user, but since you could theoretically execute sensitive transactions without explicit user permission (i.e. transfer assets), wallets will generate delegations with a wallet address unique to your application’s URL, hence the name for this type of delegation: “Relying Party Delegation”.
 This means you will not know Alice is the one authenticating, since the wallet address for this delegation will be unique to your dApp’s URL and never be seen again across the rest of the ICP ecosystem.